3 Ways Perpetual Positivity Negatively Affects Well Being and Personal Growth

 We belong to ourselves first and foremost, we can only nurture that relationship through a wide scope of negative and positive alike.
 We can only authentically show up up to life by embracing all we are, all we are not, and all we desire to be.
 In nurturing and nourishing ourselves, we amplify our ability to do the same for those we love and care about- and humanity at large.

 We do not know the extent of someones suffering.
 Perhaps because we have not yet acknowledged the full extent of our own.
 But we are all beautifully human.
 Sometimes we break, sometimes we get angry, sometimes we lose hope, but most importantly, we are still beautifully human.
 Vulnerable.
 Unique.
 We are no less a person for our hurt.
 Look deep within your heart for your truth and support others through theirs.
 Perpetual positivity is not something we should be forced or shamed into.
+Perpetual positivity steers us away from our inherent truth.
+What we should be cultivatiing is everything that is inexplicably real and human within us.

 Ram Dass said it best- We are all just walking each other home.